KevinCoble/Convolution/README.md

 - This text entry field takes the string identifier for the input source from the previous layer, which is either a channel identifier for the channel in that layer, or an input set if the current channel is in the first layer.
 The ID must match an input source for the network to be considered valid.

+##  2D Convolution Sheet
+The 2D convolution sheet is used to add or modify a convolution operation.
+The following sections describe the entries in the sheet
+#### 2D Convolution Type
+- This drop-down list selects the type of 2-dimensional convolution that will be performed, both the size of the convolution matrix, and the (initial) entries of the matrix itself.
+Changing the type will initialize the matrix entries on the sheet to the values expected for the selected matrix.
+See the section on 2D Convolution Matrix Types for information on the selections available.

+#### Convolution Matrix
+- This set of entries define the initial values of the convolution matrix.
+The matrix array will only have enterable fields in the size specified by the convolution type, centered in the sheet.
+Changing any of the values will convert the matrix type to a 'custom' matrix of the current size.

+##  2D Convolution Matrix Types
+1. Vertical Edge 3x3 - A vertical gradient Sobel type filter
+2. Horizontal Edge 3x3 - A horizontal gradient Sobel type filter
+3. Custom 3x3 - A user-supplied 3x3 matrix
+4. Learnable 3x3 - A 3x3 matrix that has values that will be learned from the error gradient

 ##  Experiments
 1. Horizontal lines - learns to discriminate between horizontal and vertical lines
     - File->Open the Test1_Horizontal file.
 This is a simple network with one channel.
 A convolution of horizontal gradient, pooling down to 16 squares using maximum, and a single node neural net